All Episodes

 The Fourth Amendment originally enforced the notion that each man's home is his castle.

-In other words, secure from unreasonable searches and seizures of property by the government, protecting against arbitrary assets, and is the basis of the law requ regarding search warrants, stop and frisk, safety inspections, wiretaps, and any other form of surveillance, as well as being central to many other criminal law topics and privacy law.
+In other words, secure from unreasonable searches and seizures of property by the government, protecting against arbitrary assets, and is the basis of the law regarding search warrants, stop and frisk, safety inspections, wiretaps, and any other form of surveillance, as well as being central to many other criminal law topics and privacy law.

 But the Fourth Amendment is clear.

-The right of the people, that would be we, the people, to be secure in their persons' houses, papers and effects against unreasonable searches and seizures shall not be violated, and no warrant shall issue but upon probable cause supported by oath or affirmation and particularly describing the place to be searched and the persons or things to be seized.
+The right of the people, that would be we, the people, to be secure in their persons, houses, papers, and effects against unreasonable searches and seizures shall not be violated, and no warrant shall issue but upon probable cause supported by oath or affirmation and particularly describing the place to be searched and the persons or things to be seized.

-Now, Senator Ram Paul released a bombshell on Friday asking the intelligence panel for details on any Obama error surveillance, and is has very strong belief that he himself might have been surveilled and unmasked, and the Senator from the Great State of Kentucky joins us.
+Now, Senator Ram Paul released a bombshell on Friday asking the intelligence panel for details on any Obama error surveillance and has very strong belief that he himself might have been surveilled and unmasked.

 How are you?